clvarley/simple-scroll/README.md

 };
 ```

-For inspiration, and for ideas of the sort of thing you might want to do, why
+For inspiration, and for ideas of the sort of thing you might want to try, why
 not take a look at some of the examples on [easings.net](https://easings.net/).